|Health Factors:||Alcohol & Drug Use|

 Is this program or policy in use in your community?
 Tell us about it.

-Privatization of retail alcohol sales (i.e., repealing government control and allowing commercial retailing of alcoholic beverages) generally applies only to off-premise outlets, such as liquor stores.
-Privatization could occur at various levels of government (CG-Alcohol).
+Privatization of retail alcohol sales occurs when government control over sales is repealed, allowing commercial retailers to sell alcoholic beverages.
+Privatization generally applies only to off-premise outlets, such as liquor stores, and can occur at various levels of government (CG-Alcohol).

-There is strong evidence that repealing government control and allowing commercial retailing of alcoholic beverages (privatization) increases per capita alcohol consumption (CG-Alcohol).
+There is strong evidence that privatization, repealing government control and allowing commercial retailing of alcoholic beverages, increases per capita alcohol consumption (CG-Alcohol, Treno 2014).
 Per capita alcohol consumption is a well-established proxy for excessive consumption (CG-Alcohol).
+Privatization is also associated with increases in alcohol-related mortality and health problems (Treno 2014).

-A Pennsylvania-based study suggests that privatization of alcohol retail sales may increase alcohol outlet density, which can also contribute to increased alcohol consumption (Grubesic 2012).
+A Pennsylvania-based study suggests that privatization of alcohol retail sales may increase alcohol outlet density (Grubesic 2012), which has also been shown to contribute to increased alcohol consumption (CG-Alcohol).
+A Washington-based study indicates increases in the number of alcohol outlets and assaults following privatization of wholesale distribution and retail sales of alcohol (Tabb 2016).